CashCrate.com is a well-known website that offers money in return for your opinions polled through detailed surveys.

 Tips and Tricks

-- Concentrate: It’s not unheard of people entertaining themselves with things like YouTube, Twitter or even music when filling-out surveys.
-This is really poor judgment as the better you concentrate; greater are your chances of making more dollars every hour.
+- Concentrate: It’s not unheard of people entertaining themselves with things like YouTube, Twitter or even music when filling out surveys.
+This is a really poor judgment as the better you concentrate; the greater your chances of making more dollars every hour.

-- Don’t quite your day job: Let’s be real, you are not going to get rich using this site or any survey panel for that matter.
+- Don’t quit your day job: Let’s be real, you are not going to get rich using this site or any survey panel for that matter.

 - It takes work: I know the company and everyone who does “reviews” of the company insist on it being an easy way to make money, nevertheless, you have to do something to make that money, be it taking a survey for 10 minutes or what have you.

 - Refer friends: The site has a somewhat decent referral system that rewards you for referring your friends.
 So be sure to take advantage of that.